 1. The growth was isolated to a specific point of the floor without engaging the perimeter break, and,

-2. The growth would happen within 20 minutes and then take about 20 minutes to go down after the sun left the area of the floor.
+2. The growth would happen within 20 minutes, and then it would take about 20 minutes to go down after the sun left the area on the floor.

 Hybrid takes its name because it uses certain elements common to Vinyl Plank Flooring but installs like a laminate floor.
 The elements of the floor it has in common with Vinyl Plank Flooring are its picture Film and the wear layer.

-One of the issues experienced with Vinyl Plank Flooring is its temperature sensitivity.
-This meant that the vinyl wear layer of a hybrid floor was also temperature sensitive.
-This wear layer is so strong that it often carries a wear warranty of 25 years!
+One of the issues with vinyl plank flooring is its temperature sensitivity.
+This means that the vinyl wear layer of a hybrid floor is also temperature-sensitive.
+This wear layer is so strong that it often carries a 25-year wear warranty!

-When two products are laminated together, and one of them is subject to stress caused by environmental conditions, the stress can cause a change in the stable layer.
-This, I deduced, was what was happening to Hybrid Flooring.
+When two products are laminated together, and one is subject to stress caused by environmental conditions, the stress can cause a change in the stable layer.
+I deduced that this was what was happening to hybrid flooring.

 I needed to show some evidence to my ‘Conspiracy Theory’ so I didn’t get ‘Fact Checked’.
 At the time, Signature floors had three different Hybrid ‘Recipes, ’ if you will, all from the same supplier using the same core composition.
 This meant that I was comparing apples with apples.